-Commercial, industrial, manufacturing, social service, public facilities projects and activities, and public and private infrastructure projects, such as roads, utilities and sewers are eligible.
-Please contact the Community Investment Department at 515.421.2400 for assistance in a request for funds.
+Economic development projects include commercial, industrial, manufacturing, social service and public facilities projects and activities, and public and private infrastructure projects such as roads, utilities and sewers.
+Please contact the Community Investment Department at 800-544-3452, ext.
+2400 for assistance.

 - Promotes community economic development